lkolasan/LoanStatusModel/README.md

 # LoanStatusModel
-Sample model in Python to predict loan status
+Model in Python to predict loan status